urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 The aim of this project is to build a test environment based on ESP8266 or ESP32 for [LoRa](https://en.wikipedia.org/wiki/LoRa) and LoRaWAN as [LPWAN](https://en.wikipedia.org/wiki/LPWAN) long-range radio network.

-For this purpose, two identical test modules were each equipped with a LoRa transceiver, a GPS module and an OLED display for displaying the actual data.
+For this purpose, two identical test modules were each equipped with a LoRa transceiver, a GPS module and an OLED display for displaying the current data.

 Both test modules were initially prototypically built on breadboards.
-Power is supplied via the microUSB port of the ESP8266 (NodeMCU v2) and optionally connected to the USB port of the development computer.
+Power is supplied via the microUSB port of the ESP8266 NodeMCU (respectively NodeMCU ESP-32S) and optionally connected to the USB port of the development computer.
 This allows debugging via the serial interface and the serial monitor at the same time.

 Alternatively, a LiPo power bank can also be used for both test modules, making them mobile for upcoming range tests.